Kumbhakarna Mountain: Climbing history

 In 2004, after a failed attempt the previous year, a Russian team led by Alexander Odintsov succeeded in climbing the direct north face route through the headwall.
 This required big-wall aid techniques in a sustained, committing setting at over 7500m, a major achievement.
 However some in the climbing community were upset to learn that the Russians left a good deal of equipment on the wall, provoking a debate over what constitutes appropriate modern style on such a route.
 Despite the controversy, the team won the Piolet d'Or for the ascent.

 On October 12th 2023, three American climbers, Alan Rousseau, Matt Cornell and Jackson Marvell reached the summit.
 They climbed with no supplemental oxygen, no ropes fixed in advance, and no porters beyond base camp, using only what they could carry on their backs.

-The Himalayan Index lists over a dozen ascents of Jannu; there may be others that have not been written up in climbing literature.
+The Himalayan Index lists over a dozen ascents of Jannu; there may be others that have not been written up in the climbing literature.